Zyphon12342/Ray-Tracing-Engine/README.md

-# TWO SPHERES on Blue-White gradient using rays and AntiAliasing
+# TWO SPHERES on Blue-White gradient using rays and AntiAliasing + Diffusion

 ### 1. Configure and build the project
 ```bash